 Mary Shelley doesn’t focus on Frankenstein until the final half hour but the headliner is preceded by a lifeless under-card that’s not even worthy of pay-per-view.
 Mary Wollstonecraft Godwin (Elle Fanning) was the woman who would go on to pen the famous Frankenstein novel.
 Before getting there, the future author had a relationship with romantic poet Percy Bysshe Shelley (Douglas Booth).
 Their relationship was not one in which their family endorsed, which explains why the…"Tribeca 2018: Mary Shelley"

 Paying tribute to her hometown, The Party’s Just Beginning marks the feature debut for actress Karen Gillan.
-We already knew that Karen Gillan was a talented actor but The Party’s Just Beginning puts her on the map as a rising talent to watch as both a director and screenwriter.
+From her previous works, we already knew that Karen Gillan was a talented actor.
+What the The Party’s Just Beginning does is put her on the map as a rising talent to watch as both a director and screenwriter.
 Gillan uses the suicide rates in the Highlands of Scotland in which she bases the narrative.
-Luisadh (Gillan) is still suffering on the inside with regards…"Tribeca 2018: The Party’s Just Beginning"
+Luisadh (Gillan) is still…"Tribeca 2018: The Party’s Just Beginning"

 Led by Katherine Waterston and Michael Shannon’s performances, writer-director Meredith Danluck takes a fascinating approach to grieving by way of State Like Sleep.
 Katherine Grand (Katherine Waterston) had relocated to the US following the death of her husband, Stefan Delvoe (Michiel Huisman).
 One year after the tragedy, Katherine learns that her mother suffered from a stroke.
 She flies to Brussels in order to visit her in the hospital.
 Because of all that had happened, Katherine…"Tribeca 2018: State Like Sleep"